Online Spreadsheet Editor for Fast, Easy Data Management

 Look for a Clean Interface

 The first time you use a good online spreadsheet, you should be able to figure out where to put data, where formulas go, and how to do basic tasks.
-The interface has too many things on it, which makes mistakes more likely and makes the tool feel heavier than it needs to.
-Simplicity does not mean a lack of power; it means that the company is putting more thought into its products.
+An overcrowded interface makes mistakes more likely and slows users down.
+A focused layout helps users stay on track from the start by making the most-used actions easy to find.
+Simple does not mean powerless.
+It means that the company is putting more thought into its products.

 Check that the files are compatible